Energy bill rebates, grants & support 2026: who qualifies in the UK?

 1) Means-tested benefits (common route)

 Many rebates and discounts prioritise households receiving certain benefits.
-Examples that are often used for eligibility checks include:
+Examples often used for eligibility checks include:

-• Universal Credit (including specific elements in some schemes)
+• Universal Credit (sometimes specific elements or income thresholds)

 • Income Support